felipe-jm/ignite-challenge-01/README.md

 </h1>

 <h4 align="center">
-  A really simple application that returns how many items is there in a list by using recursion
+  A really simple application that returns how many items there are in a list by using recursion
 </h4>